cloudify-cosmo/getcloudify.org/source/guide/3.1/installation-general.md

 * Amount of concurrent logs and events you're going to send from your [hosts]({{page.terminology_link}}#host).
 * Amount of concurrent metrics you're going to send from your hosts.

 As a general recommendation for the average system, Cloudify would require at least 4GB of RAM and 4 CPU Cores.
-Disk space requirement varies according to the amount of logs, events and metrics sent as Cloudify doesn't currently clean them.
+Disk space requirement vary according to the amount of logs, events and metrics sent as Cloudify doesn't currently clean them.

 ### Network
 The Manager must be available in the following ports: